-Penile cancer is a type of cancer that affects the penis and other male genitalia.
-It is rare and often easy to treat with an early diagnosis.
+Penile cancer is a type of cancer that affects the penis and broader genital area.
+It is a rare cancer but often curable in the early stages.

 Read on to learn more about the causes, symptoms, and treatment of penile cancer.

-Squamous cell carcinoma tends to spread slowly, and it is usually easy to treat when doctors catch it in the early stages.
+Squamous cell carcinoma spreads slowly, and it is typically treatable and even curable if doctors catch it in the early stages.

 Less common types of penile cancer include:

 - Verrucous carcinoma: A growth that resembles a large genital wart.